 Select the type of video adapter present in your system.
-You can ignore this setting if you are using a VGA monitor; VGA BIOS will automatically configure this setting.
+You can ignore this setting if you are using a VGA monitor since VGA BIOS automatically configures this setting.
 Halt On

 When the system is powered on, BIOS performs a series of diagnostic tests called POST (Power On Self Test).
 This function stops the computer if BIOS detects a hardware error.
 You can tell BIOS to halt on all errors, no errors, or not to halt on specific errors.